-These are derived from (usually) a 30 A or 32 A way, but can be higher depending on

-V rating of the cooker.
-The control units need not have a socket-outlet incorporated in but if one is provided the protective device must be able to disconnect the circuit in ent of a fault within 0.4 second (it would he 5 seconds otherwise).
-The control unit be located within 2 m of the appliance (this also applies to 'split-level' cooking nces).
+These are derived from (usually) a 30 A or 32 A way, but can be higher depending on the kW rating of the cooker.
+The control units need not have a socket-outlet incorporated in them, but if one is provided the protective device must be able to disconnect the circuit in the event of a fault within 0.4 second (it would he 5 seconds otherwise).
+The control unit must be located within 2 m of the appliance (this also applies to 'split-level' cooking appliances).

-Vater-heater circuits
+Water-heater circuits

-Generally derived from a 15 A or 16 A way, the circuit must incorporate a doublepole a (usually of 20 A rating), with an aaoitional switch recommenoeo in dose proximity immerser unit which should be connected by using heat-resisting flexible cable or hoosing cable sizes
+Generally derived from a 15 A or 16 A way, the circuit must incorporate a doublepole switch (usually of 20 A rating), with an aaoitional switch recommence in dose proximity to the immerser unit which should be connected by using heat-resisting flexible cable or cord.